cheerful/freckle-apidocs/content/v1/index.md

 ## Rate Limiting

 You can perform up to 2 requests per second from the same IP address.
-Requests that exceed this limit will return a `429 Too Many Requests` response.
+Requests that exceed this limit will at first be slowed down (for up to 5 requests total).
+If you send more requests than that, remaining requests will be dropped and return an empty `429 Too Many Requests` response.

 If you receive a `429` response, make sure to wait a little longer between requests.

 ## Roles

 There are currently four user roles in Freckle: **`administrator`**, **`owner`**, **`member`**, and **`freelancer`**.

 Each Freckle user is assigned to one of these roles.
 Depending on the role, certain parts of the API may not be available.
 For each resource, this documentation explains which roles have access and if there are any per-role restrictions (for example, a user with the "freelancer" role doesn't have access to all projects).

 ## Data Formats

 The Freckle API can accept and return data in JSON or XML.

 Because it's awesome, we'll mostly use examples in JSON in this documentation, however, XML works just as well.